-Neal Shapiro is an award-winning producer and media executive with a 25-year career spanning print, broadcast, cable and online media.
-As CEO of WNET, he oversees the operations of THIRTEEN, WLIW21 and NJTV, reaching an audience of more than 5 million monthly.
+Neal Shapiro is an award-winning producer and media executive with a 30-year career spanning print, broadcast, cable and online media.
+As CEO of WNET, he oversees the operations of THIRTEEN, WLIW21 and NJTV, reaching a combined monthly audience of approximately 9.5 million.

-Shapiro has overseen the launch of a number of innovative local programs, including:
+Shapiro has overseen the launch of a number of innovative programs, including:

-- American Graduate, an initiative to help students stay on the path to on-time high school graduation and future success.
+- American Graduate USA, an on-air, online and engagement initiative to help students stay on the path to on-time high school graduation and future success.

 - MetroFocus, a multi-platform initiative using television, web and mobile technology to bring local news and culture coverage to the tri-state region.